ValerieWang628/Balance-Ball/README.md

-# Bounce-a-ball Project in the Unity World
+# Bounce-A-Ball Project in the Unity World

 This is Yunzi Wang's individual exercise project for game design and programming.